fmiotello/fm-icebreaker/README.md

 ## Notes

-This application was developed as a project for "Sound Analysis, Synthesis and Processing" course at [Politecnico di Milano](https://www.polimi.it/en/) (MSc in Music and Acoustic Engineering).
+This application was developed as a project for the "Sound Analysis, Synthesis and Processing" course at [Politecnico di Milano](https://www.polimi.it/en/) (MSc in Music and Acoustic Engineering).

 *Luigi Attorresi*

 *Federico Di Marzo*

 *Federico Miotello*